 Yes, at first I thought I just wanted to parrot phrases and somehow manage tiny dialogs.
 Little did I know that:

 a) there are very few sites that will teach you Korean without first teaching you to read it, which is because…

 b) Romanization – the practice of spelling out Korean words in an English alphabet) actually sucks.
 It’s often inaccurate and it makes each word so much longer than it should be.
 And,

 c) despite what you might think at first glance, 한굴 or Hangeul, the Korean alphabet, is actually fairly easy to learn.
 In fact it’s the easiest part of learning this language!

 Social media algorithms worked in my favor and placed an ad in front of my eyes.
 It was for the Jeju Korean Language Center, offering a free 3 day class (each day’s class being about 50 minutes long) with a live teacher vs a recorded video.
 My 선생님, or teacher taught a small class of us how to read each letter in the alphabet.

 By the end, I was very slowly – but happily – reading labels on food in my kitchen, signs in the background of videos, etc. I didn’t know what many words meant yet, but being able to read Hangeul was such a huge confidence booster.
 I absolutely urge you to learn this alphabet – I promise you, it was literally designed to be easy and accessible, and I know you can do it!

-The Jeju Korean Language Center is located in beautiful Jeju-do and they have offered in-person classes but online is the way to go right now, especially in a pandemic!
+The Jeju Korean Language Center is located in beautiful Jeju-do.
+They also offer in-person classes but online is perfect if you can’t travel there!
 There are further classes you can pay for at different levels and tiers, but this three day class is totally 100% free.

 Coursera – First Korean and other free courses including one on culture